CODE OF ETHICS

 4.2 Dogs presented in the conformation show ring shall be clean and properly groomed according to the breed standard.

-4.3 In performance events, dogs shall be neat, clean and in appropriate condition for their sport.
+4.3 In performance events, dogs shall be neat, clean, and in an appropriate condition for their sport.

 4.4 Be responsible for the appearance and conduct of my dog at all times.